majlando/majlando/README.md

 - 👋 Hi, I’m @majlando
-- 👀 I’m interested in ...
+- 👀 I like to code, game, workout, eat and sleep.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Python, TypeScript, C, C#, Java
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on fun projects
-- 📫 How to reach me ...
+- 📫 How to reach me: You can't, I'm incognito
-- 😄 Pronouns: ... horse / cat
+- 😄 Pronouns: helicopter/apache
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: I know what you are thinking - you're thinking of a pink elephant right now.

 <!---
 majlando/majlando is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.